DeltaVerseDAO/.github/README.md

 # .github
-DeltaVerse DAO
-DeltaV THRUST purchased deltaverse.dao deltavthrust.coin deltavthrust.wallet deltavthrust.nft
+DeltaVerse DAO (c) DeltaV THRUST purchased deltaverse.dao deltavthrust.coin deltavthrust.wallet deltavthrust.nft
 This IPFS NFT domains are a one time fee / hold forever. deltaverse.dao becomes immortal with a proper setup on IPFS and creates a DAO template that will stand the test of time.
 Ownership of these domains transistions DeltaV THRUST from web2 to web3.
 Pay once own forever.

 DeltaVerse DAO starmap to do